marespadafor/mdmespadafor.github.io/_pages/about.md

 About me
 ======

-Hi!
-Welcome to my site.
+Hi, welcome to my site!

 I am Sociologist from Almería, a small city by the mediterranean in Spain.
 I am a PhD Candidate at the European University Institute (Florence, Italy) but this semester I am a Visiting Scholar at the Center for Demography and Ecology at the University of Wisconsin-Madison (USA).